Marketing Cloud, Trailhead...

 Another function of Data.com is as a sales intelligence software.
 Not only does Data.com provide leads for targeted list generation, it helps in call preparation.
 With Prospecting Insights, you can learn about your prospective customer.
 The more homework you’ve done on your leads, the better the call is likely to go.
 Having the right data at the right time, says Ely, is key for business growth.

-Other information availiable from Data.com sales intelligence software is lead scoring and routing, territory planning and alignments, and customer segmentation.
+Other information available from Data.com sales intelligence software is lead scoring, routing, and the lead routing assignment rules applied, territory planning and alignments, and customer segmentation.
 White space analysis through Data.com is also an essential feature of sales intelligence software rolled into a CRM program.
 Through white space analysis, cross-sell and upsell potential is shown through.

 In the video clip, Ely cites the Pardot statistics that two-thirds of a customer’s decision is made before coming in contact with a sales rep. Having the information available to move the sale along is key.
 Data.com brings guided insights and additional contextual information like industry-focused content from Hoovers.
 Data.com also includes call prep solutions from the Prospector tab.